Trow-Registry/trow/docs/USER_GUIDE.md

 In particular, look for problems pulling images or with containers crashing.

-For the actual applcation logs try:
+For the actual application logs try:

 ```
 $ kubectl logs -n trow trow-deploy-596bf849c8-m7b7l